sandokim/monai_tip/README.md

 The FID metric calculates the distance between two distributions of images.
-Typically, we have summary statistics (mean & covariance matrix) of one of these distributions, while the 2nd distribution is given by a GAN."""
+Typically, we have summary statistics (mean & covariance matrix) of one of these distributions, while the 2nd distribution is given by a GAN.

+When run as a stand-alone program, it compares the distribution of images that are stored as PNG/JPEG at a specified location with a distribution given by summary statistics (in pickle format).

+The FID is calculated by assuming that X_1 and X_2 are the activations of the pool_3 layer of the inception net for generated samples and real world samples respectivly."""

 # Monai 사용법